Mayor: Reeve

 The reeve is also the chief elected official in most of Alberta's municipal districts.

 The elected heads of rural municipalities (RM) in the provinces of Manitoba and Saskatchewan are usually referred to as a reeve.

+Cook Islands

+There are currently 10 mayors in the Cook Islands.
+The country's main population centre, the island of Rarotonga, does not have any local government and thus has no mayors; the country's uninhabited islands also don't have mayors.

 Dominican Republic

 The mayor of a municipality in the Dominican Republic is called indistinctly alcalde or síndico.
 The latter name is preferred to avoid confusing the title with the similar-sounding alcaide (lit. 'prison warden').
 Such a person is the governor of the municipality whose township elected him (or her) by direct vote for a term of four years.
 The daily duties of the mayor's office are restricted to local governance, and as such, it is responsible for the coordination of waste collection, upkeep of public spaces (e.g., parks, undeveloped urban parcels, streets), traffic light control, sewage, and most public utilities.
 In practice, most of its duties are centered on minor street repairs (new or large road projects, like overpasses, bridges, pedestrian crossings, etc. are handled by the Ministry of Public Works (Ministerio de Obras Públicas), under the direct control of the central government.
 Subcontracting garbage collection and management, overseeing the use of public spaces, and arbitrating neighborhood land use disputes, which are managed by the National Property office (Oficina de Bienes Nacionales), is also controlled by the mayor's office.
 Water, electrical supply and public transportation coordination are handled by several central government offices, and as such, are not under the control of the mayor.